 The air was cool against my face.
 I promised myself I wouldn’t look back, but my wolf never made that promise.
-Her head turned and our gaze looked back at the castle.
+Her head turned, and our gaze looked back at the castle.
 I watched as lights began to turn on, alighting the path he was taking as he searched for me.
-I heard a howl pierce the air and alarm bells begin to toll.
+I heard a howl pierce the air, and alarm bells start to toll.

 The last thing I remember is the feeling of the air enveloping every part of us.
-I finally felt completely the thing I had been searching for… freedom.
-The cool water below opened its arms in embrace, pulling us in to the darkness.
+I finally felt the thing I had been searching for… freedom.
+The cool water below opened its arms in an embrace, pulling us into the darkness.

 Somehow everything was still the same.

-I looked under the placemat, in the mailbox by the door and around the windowsills.
-I’m sure if anyone was walking by or looking outside their window it would look like I was trying to break into my own home.
+I looked under the placemat, in the mailbox by the door, and around the windowsills.
+If anyone was walking by or looking outside their window.. it probably would look like I was trying to break into my own home.

-If Grace were here to see her garden like this, she would most likely feint.
-I walked up to the sliding door and decided to give it a try- well wouldn’t you know, it was unlocked.
+If Grace were here to see her garden like this, she would most likely faint.
+I walked up to the sliding door and decided to give it a try- well, wouldn’t you know, it was unlocked.
 The house felt emptier than usual.
 I traced my finger across the kitchen table, parting layers of dust.

 I used every excuse in the book and prolonged coming back here as much as I could.
 After my father passed away, Grace showed her true colors.
 She sent me away to boarding school days after his death.

-Over the breaks I was forced to stay at school while everyone else was able to go home.
-I spent that time planning.
+Over the breaks, I was forced to stay at school while everyone else could go home.
+So, I spent that time planning.
 I promised myself a life where I wouldn’t have to depend on anyone.

-I didn’t need to go home like everyone else, I was choosing to stay so I could study and be able to choose the future that I wanted to lead.
+I didn’t need to go home like everyone else.
+I was choosing to stay so I could study and choose the future that I wanted to lead.
 I didn’t need anyone as long as I had my books.

 That, and my father had left weird stipulations in his will when he passed.
-I just turned 21 and in a few weeks I will finally get my inheritance.
-I will be able to sell this house and move on from this place.
+I just turned 21, and in a few weeks I will finally get my inheritance.
+After that, I will be able to sell this house and move on from this place.

 “Hello!?” the sound came from the front door, “I want you to know that I have alerted the authorities, Rogue!”

-I ran over to the door, I sniffed the air and distinctly smelled pancakes and honey.
+I ran over to the door, sniffed the air, and distinctly smelled pancakes and honey.
 “Mary?”
 I asked as I opened the door.

 “MAEVE!?”
 She embraced me roughly and quickly pushed me away from her, “Let me get a good look at you.
 Oh my goodness!
 It has been so long since I have seen you.
 How are you?”